JCalebBR/LectitioLexicanus/readme.md

 The dictionary is automatically generated after parsing and filtering a dump of allpages of the Lexicanum website.
 The dictionary is then converted into a MOBI file using Amazon's `kindlegen.exe` tool.

 It offers support for inflections, based on redirects of a page.
 For example, the page "Neverborn" redirects to "Daemon".
 By highlighting either word, one would be able to see the same definition.

+You can also join the [discord](https://discord.gg/pjQWRWknd4) to keep up with updates and changes

 <p align="right">(<a href="#readme-top">back to top</a>)</p>